hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

   * intkey-tp-javascript - An intkey transaction processor written in JavaScript (requires node.js)

-  * jvm-sc-tp - An intkey transaction processor implemented as a smart contract;
-    the bytecode to run a transaction is stored in state and the blockchain (requires Java)

   * poet-validator-registry-tp - A transaction family used by the PoET consensus algorithm implementation to keep track of other validators